Coding-Lion/nextion_experiments/README.md

 I think I have found a solution to achive rounded corners, while still having all colors available.

+## Step by step instructions

-I created a custom font, that will serve as the colored bar:
+I created a custom font, that will serve as the colored bar.
+It contains two code points ("a" and "b"), which represent the right and left side of the slider:

 ![custom font](images/custom_font.png)